-In partnership with the Virginia Council on Economic Education (VCEE), Virginia529 delivers Reading Makes Cent$ a statewide reading challenge for all elementary schools designed to introduce basic financial concepts to K-5 students.
-Click here for a printable PDF flyer about Reading Makes Cents.
+Reading Makes Cents is a statewide reading challenge for all elementary schools designed to introduce basic financial concepts to K-5 students.

-Reading Makes Cent$ is a K-5 reading challenge to help students understand and apply the following Virginia History and Social Science Standards of Learning:
+The objective is to help students understand and apply the following Virginia History and Social Science Standards of Learning:

 - Saving and the importance of budgeting money to buy things in the future

 - People make choices because they cannot have everything they want and all choices have an opportunity cost (the second choice given up when making a choice)